prolibperson/Gunz1.5/README.md

 # prolib's Gunz1.5
 This source is made by Jetman, but the state it got released in isnt the greatest.
-So, since I'm very nice and pro, here is a better "Jetman Source".
+So, since I'm very nice, here is a better "Jetman Source".

+Features:
+Achievement system commented out (its unfinished and causes a deathmatch matchserver crash... zz) Quest Fixes from Jetman
+Ammo Bar works properly
+Medkits fixed
+Sword Reload Fix (checks for nullptr unlike my old fix, credits to Lotus) Compiles with C++17
+FPS Limiter improvements
+Duel Tournament should be functional (make sure to set DB up properly) Damage Counter counts both HP and AP damage
+FOV Option
+UI Changes
+FPS Counter updates every .25 seconds (hopefully)
+Can read from unpacked MRSES (gets enabled and disabled in config.h)

+I probably forgot some stuff I did T-T

+Note:
+Changing resolutions might be a bit messed up, will be fixed in the future

 # original readme
 # Gunz1.5